 The Company's investments, in accordance with its investment objective and principal strategies, result in a far above average amount of risk and volatility and may well result in loss of principal.
-The Company's investments in portfolio companies are highly speculative and aggressive and, therefore, an investment in its shares may not be suitable for all investors.
+The Company's investments in portfolio companies are highly speculative and aggressive and, therefore, an investment in its shares may not be suitable for investors for whom such risk is inappropriate.